syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/dealingwithheaderandfooter.md

 ## Perform validation with default validation button

-SfPicker alloes performing validation based on OK or Cancel button by hooking `SfPicker.OkButtonClicked` and `SfPicker.CancelButtonClicked`.
+SfPicker allows performing validation based on OK or Cancel button by hooking `SfPicker.OkButtonClicked` and `SfPicker.CancelButtonClicked`.
 In this event from the `SelectionChangedEvent` Argument current selected items can be obtained.

 {% tabs %}